omni/eth-to-bnc-bridge/README.md

 ERC20 Token is used on the Ethereum side of the bridge.
 All ERC20 tokens are located on address associated with DEPLOY_PRIVATE_KEY.

-BNB Token is used on the Binance Chain side.
+BEP2 Token is used on the Binance Chain side.

 #### Running demo:
 1) Build tss from local source.